 - What channels you’ll use to communicate

-It’s also helpful to do a pre-mortem with workplace stakeholders to plan for any challenges that may arise once you send any communications out.
+It’s also helpful to do a test run with workplace stakeholders to plan for any challenges that may arise once you send any communications out.
 This will ensure your team can act fast, if needed, to address any questions or concerns people may have.

-- Assigned spaces – These are individual and personal spaces, such as desks, cubicles, and offices assigned to one employee to use on a permanent basis
+- Assigned spaces: These are individual and personal spaces, such as desks, cubicles, and offices assigned to one employee to use on a permanent basis

-- Informal meeting areas – This is where employees can meet casually and take breaks, like a shared table for lunches for example
+- Informal work areas: This is where employees can meet casually and take breaks, like a shared table for lunches for example

-5 – Find ways to delight remote and on-site employees
+4 - Find ways to delight and connect remote and on-site employees

 - Organize workplace activities that include remote employees.
-For example, you can have a virtual karaoke contest, external guest speaker, or casual happy hours
+For example, you can have a virtual karaoke contest, external guest speakers, or casual happy hours.

-- To delight on-site employees, try adding drink stations throughout the workplace so employees can help themselves to coffee and tea.
-This will also help spark interactions between employees who may not work together on a regular basis
+- To delight on-site employees, try adding drink and snack stations throughout the workplace so employees can help themselves.
+This will also help spark interactions between employees who may not work together on a regular basis.

 These may seem like small actions, but together they help build a people-centric workplace experience.
 And that’s key to getting people engaged with what’s going on in the workplace and excited about coming in to work.